The Brady Bunch: The Brady house

 The house built in 1959, by Harry M. Londelius Jr., and used in exterior shots, is located in Studio City, within the city limits of Los Angeles.
 It originally bore little relation to the interior of the Bradys' on-screen home, but was gutted and renovated in 2018 to match the layout of the soundstage sets.
 According to a 1994 article in the Los Angeles Times, the San Fernando Valley house was built in 1959 and selected as the Brady residence because series creator Schwartz felt it looked like a home where an architect would live.
 A false window was attached to the front's A-frame section to give the illusion that it had two full stories (the 2018/19 renovation installed a real window where the false one was in the TV show footage).
 Contemporary establishing shots of the house were filmed with the owner's permission for the 1990 TV series The Bradys.
 The owner refused to allow Paramount to restore the property to its 1969 look for The Brady Bunch Movie in 1995, so a facade resembling the original home was built around an existing house.

 The house was put up for sale, for the first time since 1973, in the summer of 2018 with an asking price of $1.885 million.
 Cable network HGTV outbid seven others for it, including NSYNC's Lance Bass.
 HGTV has expanded the home for its original series A Very Brady Renovation, with the goal of recreating each of the interior rooms used in the TV series (which had only existed as a Paramount Studios set) while maintaining the original exterior look from the street, and to make it fully habitable (unlike the sets made on Paramount soundstage #5).
 The six actors who played the TV children, and who also actively participated in the 2018/19 renovation, posed for a photo in front on November 1 the same year.
 In May 2023, it was announced that HGTV was selling the house for $5.5 million.
 The house was bought on September 11, 2023, by media executive Tina Trahan, the wife of former HBO chief executive Chris Albrecht and a longtime fan of the show, for $3.2 million.
 She said she will leave the house as is and not renovate nor update it, and no one will be living in the house, and plans to use it for charity events and fundraisers.
+On March 4, 2026, the Los Angeles City Council voted to designate the house a Los Angeles Historic-Cultural Monument.